 Legal proceedings in this commercial matter focused on whether Nantes bore responsibility for the logistics of the flight that disappeared over the English Channel.
 Emiliano Sala died when the Piper Malibu aircraft carrying him from France to Wales crashed near Guernsey.
 Previous investigations by the Air Accidents Investigation Branch confirmed that the pilot, David Ibbotson, was not qualified to fly at night or for commercial hire.
 Cardiff City argued that Nantes should be held liable for the actions of intermediaries involved in the transfer.
-French judges disagreed, finding no legal basis to hold the Ligue 1 team accountable for the air disaster.
+French judges disagreed, finding no legal basis to hold the Ligue 1 team accountable for the air crisis.

 Cardiff City Compensation Claim Detail and Analysis